barcek/sprk/README.md

 ])
 ```

-The `USAGE` and `BLANK` entries in the list are preassigned instances of the Resource class, while `HELP` is a dictionary, as passed for `greet`.
+The `USAGE` and `BLANK` entries in the list are instances of the Resource class, while `HELP` is a dictionary, as passed for `greet`.
 The `greet` dictionary's `call` property could of course be assigned a function defined elsewhere.

 For more detail on creation, see [Creating a tool](#creating-a-tool) below.

 For more complex examples, see [The sample tools](#the-sample-tools).

+## Contents

 - [Getting started](#getting-started)
     - [The sample tools](#the-sample-tools)